matteo-fregonara/OpenVoiceAgent/README.md

 - Use **consistent casing** — e.g., uppercase letters for shouted words if that reflects tone.
 - Avoid extra spaces, emojis, or unspoken annotations.
 - If the audio includes hesitation sounds (`uh`, `um`), or expressions like *wow*, include them in the text too.
-- Keep filenames simple and descriptive, such as `angry.wav` / `angry.txt`, since these filenames represent the **emotions** the LLM can select from.

 **Warning:** Mismatched or inaccurate transcripts can reduce TTS quality and voice consistency.